2006 Detroit Tigers season

 The 2006 Detroit Tigers season was the team's 106th season.
-They won the American League Pennant.
-They represented the AL in the World Series before falling to the St. Louis Cardinals 4 games to 1.
+They won the ALCS.
+They represented the American League in the World Series before falling to the St. Louis Cardinals 4 games to 1.
 The season was their 106th since they entered the AL in 1901.
-It was their 7th season since opening Comerica Park in 2000, and the first where the team finished with a winning record and made the playoffs for the first time since 1987.
+It was their seventh season since opening Comerica Park in 2000, and the first since 1993 where the team finished with a winning record and made the playoffs for the first time since 1987.

 Regular season

 The Detroit Tigers were baseball's surprise success story of 2006.
 After years of futility, including 12 consecutive losing seasons and an AL-record 119 losses in 2003, the season had the Tigers surging to the top of the major league standings in May, a position they did not relinquish until the final day of the season.
 The play of veterans like Kenny Rogers and Todd Jones, the emergence of previously unestablished players Curtis Granderson, Brandon Inge, Craig Monroe and Marcus Thames, and significant production from erstwhile All-Stars Iván Rodríguez, Magglio Ordóñez and Carlos Guillén all contributed to the team's success.

 A great deal of credit was also given to manager Jim Leyland.
 On April 17, after an uninspiring 10–2 loss at home to the Cleveland Indians dropped the team's record to 7–6, the manager launched into a tirade against the team about its lack of effort, telling the media, "We stunk.
 They [the players] were already on the plane to Oakland."
 It appeared to light a fire under the players, spurring them on to a stretch in which they won 28 of 35 games.
-Leyland repeatedly preached the concept of playing hard for nine full innings, and the players took up that mantra, as evidenced not just by their words but also by the team's propensity for late-inning clutch hits, rallies and comebacks.
+Leyland consistently emphasized the importance of playing with intensity throughout all nine innings, a philosophy embraced not only in the players' words but also demonstrated by the team's knack for late-inning clutch hits, rallies, and comebacks.

 Statistically, the biggest factor in the team's success was its pitching, which led the major leagues in ERA and shutouts.
 Rookie Justin Verlander won the AL Rookie of the Year Award, and fellow starters Kenny Rogers, Jeremy Bonderman and Nate Robertson, as well as rookie reliever Joel Zumaya, all had noteworthy seasons.
 There was concern when starter Mike Maroth—who had lost 20 games in 2003, but had since rebounded—had to undergo surgery early in the season, but his replacement Zach Miner proved to be adequate.

 The Tigers' newfound success attracted a new generation of fans, many of whom who had never seen winning baseball in Detroit.
 Detroit hit 16 home runs in their first four games, the most ever by any team in their first four games of the season.
 Tigers fans traveled to road games in large numbers, most notably at the interleague series with the Chicago Cubs at Wrigley Field from June 16–18.
 The crowd could be heard chanting "Let's Go Tigers!" throughout all three games, all of which were Detroit victories.